INDONESIA

 clean Energy

 Three micro-hydro pilot projects provide clean and affordable energy to the villages of Sungai Pelaik and Tekalong, located respectively in Danau Sentarum National Park’s core and buffer zones.
+This project is related to the protection of the forest people, serving as a reward to communities that safeguard the forest.

 SUSTAINABLE FISHERIES